-As used in the Public Building Energy Efficiency and Water Conservation Act [this article]:
+As used in the Public Building Energy Efficiency Act [6-23-1 to 6-23-10 NMSA 1978]:

-A. "energy conservation measure" means a training program or facility alteration designed to reduce energy consumption or conservation-related operating costs and may include:
+A. "energy conservation measure" means a training program or facility alteration designed to reduce energy consumption or operating costs and may include:

-(1) insulation of the building structure or systems within the building;

-(2) storm windows or doors, caulking or weatherstripping, multiglazed windows or doors, heat absorbing or heat reflective glazed and coated window or door systems, additional glazing, reductions in glass area or other window and door system modifications that reduce energy consumption;

-(3) automated or computerized energy control systems;

-(4) heating, ventilating or air conditioning system modifications or replacements;
+- (1) insulation of the building structure or systems within the building; - (2) storm windows or doors, caulking or weatherstripping, multiglazed windows or doors, heat absorbing or heat reflective glazed and coated window or door systems, additional glazing, reductions in glass area or other window and door system modifications that reduce energy consumption; - (3) automated or computerized energy control systems; - (4) heating, ventilating or air conditioning system modifications or replacements;

-(5) replacement or modification of lighting fixtures to increase the energy efficiency of the lighting system without increasing the overall illumination of a facility, unless an increase in illumination is necessary to conform to the applicable state or local building code for the lighting system after the proposed modifications are made;

-(6) energy recovery systems;

-(7) solar heating and cooling systems or other renewable energy systems;

-(8) cogeneration systems that produce steam or forms of energy such as heat, as well as electricity, for use primarily within a building or complex of buildings; or

-(9) energy conservation measures that provide long-term operating cost reductions;

-B. "governmental unit" means an agency, institution or instrumentality of the state, including two- and four-year institutions of higher education, a municipality, a county or a school district;

-C. "guaranteed utility savings contract" means a contract for the evaluation and recommendation of energy or water conservation measures, or both, and for the implementation of one or more of those measures, and which contract provides that all payments, except obligations on termination of the contract before its expiration, are to be made over time and the savings are guaranteed to the extent necessary to make the payments for the energy or water conservation measures, or both;

-D. "qualified provider" means a person or business experienced in the design, implementation and installation of energy or water conservation measures, or both, and who meets the experience qualifications developed by the energy, minerals and natural resources department for energy conservation measures or the state engineer's office for water conservation measures; and
+- (5) replacement or modification of lighting fixtures to increase the energy efficiency of the lighting system without increasing the overall illumination of a facility, unless an increase in illumination is necessary to conform to the applicable state or local building code for the lighting system after the proposed modifications are made; - (6) energy recovery systems; - (7) solar heating and cooling systems or other renewable energy systems; - (8) cogeneration systems that produce steam or forms of energy such as heat, as well as electricity, for use primarily within a building or complex of buildings; or - (9) energy conservation measures that provide long-term operating cost reductions; - B. "governmental unit" means an agency, institution or instrumentality of the state; a municipality; a county; or a school district; - C. "guaranteed energy savings contract" means a contract for the evaluation and recommendation of energy conservation measures and for the implementation of one or more of those measures, and which contract provides that all payments, except obligations on termination of the contract before its expiration, are to be made over time and the savings are guaranteed to the extent necessary to make the payments for the energy conservation measures; and - D. "qualified provider" means a person or business experienced in the design, implementation and installation of energy conservation measures and who meets the experience qualifications developed by the energy, minerals and natural resources department.

-E. "water conservation measures" means a training program, change in maintenance practices or facility or landscape alteration designed to reduce water consumption or conservation-related operating costs.

-The 1997 amendment inserted "and Water Conservation" in the introductory language; inserted "conservation-related" in the introductory language of Subsection A; inserted "including two- and four- year institutions of higher education" in Subsection B; in Subsection C, substituted "utility" for "energy", inserted "or water" in two places, and inserted "or both," in two places; in Subsection D, inserted "or water", inserted "or both," and added the language beginning "for energy conservation" at the end of the subsection; and added Subsection E. Laws 1997, ch.
-42 contains no effective date provision, but, pursuant to N.M.
-Const., art.
-IV, § 23, is effective June 20, 1997, 90 days after adjournment of the legislature.
-See Volume 14 NMSA 1978 for "Adjournment Dates of Sessions of Legislature" table.

 6-23-3.
-Energy efficiency and water conservation contracts authorized; energy or water savings guarantee required.
+Energy efficiency contracts authorized; energy savings guarantee required.

-A. A governmental unit may enter into a guaranteed utility savings contract with a qualified provider to reduce energy, water or conservation-related operating costs if, after review of the utility efficiency proposal from the qualified provider, the governmental unit finds that:

-(1) the amount the governmental unit would spend on the energy or water conservation measures, or both, recommended in the proposal is not likely to exceed the amount to be saved in energy and conservation-related operational costs over ten years from the date of installation if the recommendations in the proposal were followed; and

-(2) the qualified provider can provide a written guarantee that the energy, water or conservation-related operating cost savings will meet or exceed the costs of the system.
+- A. A governmental unit may enter into a guaranteed energy savings contract with a qualified provider to reduce energy or operating costs if, after review of the energy efficiency proposal from the qualified provider, the governmental unit finds that: - (1) the amount the governmental unit would spend on the energy conservation measures recommended in the proposal is not likely to exceed the amount to be saved in energy and operational costs over ten years from the date of installation if the recommendations in the proposal were followed; and - (2) the qualified provider can provide a written guarantee that the energy or operating cost savings will meet or exceed the costs of the system.